pooriya-jamie/pooriya-jamie.github.io/_pages/about.md

 Hello there👋 I’m Pooriya Jamie, an undergraduate computer science student and an enthusiastic researcher with a deep passion for machine learning, data science, human-computer interaction (HCI), and computer science education (CSE).
 My academic journey has equipped me with invaluable experiences, particularly as a research assistant in ML, HCI, and CSE.

-In the realm of HCI and CSE, I am especially interested in learning sciences, student modeling, and enhancing education through technology, with a special focus on AI-based solutions.
+In the realm of HCI and CSE, I am especially interested in learning analytics, student modeling, and enhancing education through technology, with a special focus on AI-based solutions.
 I am proficient in C++ and Python, bringing strong analytical and problem-solving skills to every challenge.
 I thrive on tackling complex problems and am always on the lookout for innovative solutions.

 **Currently, I am looking for graduate studies opportunities to further my research and deepen my expertise in these fields.**